 There is a lot of competition when it comes to establishing a good and trustworthy business.
 Low prices are a good way out of this, which can cause a slow start, but in the future, you can build up trust and reassurance through marketing and sales strategies.

 No control over the supply chain

 In standard ecommerce, if customers complain about product quality, fulfillment speed or return policies, you can address the problems yourself.
 In dropshipping, you’re more or less at the mercy of your supplier — but you’re the one who still has to talk to your customers directly.

 It’s great that you don’t have to deal with inventory management yourself until you get a complaint from an angry customer.
 When the suppliers fail with your orders, you’re the one who takes the blame.
 Be ready to apologize deeply and provide excellent customer service to avoid getting negative reviews.

 The future is global and collaborative – especially when it comes to ecommerce stores, old and new!
-Investing in dropshipping, outsourcing or becoming one, highlights this aspect of digital commerce.
+Investing in dropshipping, whether it’s outsourcing or becoming one, highlights this aspect of digital commerce.

-There are different ways to start a business in the dropshipping niche.
-Whether it’s with a specific product or a range of products, dropshipping is a long-term deal that with patience, care and the right kind of research and investment can be profitable to everyone involved.
+There are different ways to start a dropshipping business.
+Whether it’s with a specific product or a range of products, it is a long-term deal that with patience, care and the right kind of research and investment can be profitable to everyone involved.
 When it comes to tools, ecommerce platforms provide all kinds of mechanisms designed to improve in various areas.

-For instance, here at VTEX, the customers are able to connect to sellers and, by leveraging our native OMS, orchestrate their operations: manage the logistics of orders, view the order flow and the order status, and more.
+For instance, here at VTEX, the customers are able to connect to sellers and, by leveraging our native Order Management System, orchestrate their operations: manage the logistics of orders, view the order flow and the order status, and more.